hoangthienan95/computer-vision-project/milestones/tech_report/Technology_Report.md

 <center>
+**Skip Connections Between Layers**
 <p float="center">
   <img src="images/pyramid3.png" width="500"/> <br>
-  **Figure 7:** Each level of the enocder side of the pyramid shares semantic meaning with the decoder side <br> of the pyramid in order to help form properly formed segmentations in the final image.>
+  **Figure 6:** Each level of the enocder side of the pyramid shares semantic meaning with the decoder side <br> of the pyramid in order to help form properly formed segmentations in the final image.>
   </p>
 </center>